About Kiki Ebsen

 Community and Nonprofit Activities

 Ebsen’s schedule frequently includes lending her time and talents to charitable fundraisers for causes close to her heart.
-Recent concert events have benefited Project Angel Food, MusiCares, Autism Speaks, WeSpark Cancer Support Network, Laguna Niguel Community Theatre, Mr. Holland’s Opus Foundation, Treepeople, The Beauty Bus, Project Play & The Rescue Train, Paw Works, Easter Seals and Children Are Our Future.
+Recent concert events have benefited Project Angel Food, MusiCares, Autism Speaks, WeSpark Cancer Support Network, Laguna Niguel Community Theatre, Mr. Holland’s Opus Foundation, Treepeople, The Beauty Bus, Project Play & The Rescue Train, Paw Works and Easter Seals..